trans-travel/trans-travel/us/ks.md

    This has been enforced against non-binary AFAB people in a women's shelter who were criticized for wearing boxers and being seen "with a bulge" (the person involved did not wear a packer at the shelter).
+ * Kansas bans state agencies assisting with social transition of youth.
+   This may require intentional discrimination by state officials and programs.

 It is unknown how this would be enforced, beyond where the state has the power to impose gender determination on people.
 It is likely that, for